Niraja85/The-Shaurya-Fitness/README.md

 - The starting image is of various accessories and a pragraph about what the website offers, that is, Actiwear for Women".
 It also has an 'Explore Store' button to redirect users to the Products page.

 - It also talk about 'what the new trends are'?
-- And lastly the image displays on how women can get answers about various fitnessa nad website related questions answered by following the FAQ page.
+- And lastly the image displays on how women can get answers about various fitness and website related questions answered by following the FAQ page.
 The 'FAQ' button redirects the users to FAQ page.

 ![Home_Page_1](docs/features/Home-page-1.png)